UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 #### scp

-This will copy a data file from somewhere on your local machine to a specified location on the remote machine (Legion, Grace etc).
+This will copy a data file from somewhere on your local machine to a specified location on the remote machine (Myriad etc).

 ```
 scp <local_data_file> <remote_user_id>@<remote_hostname>:<remote_path>
 ```
 ```
-# Example: copy myfile from your local current directory into Scratch on Legion
+# Example: copy myfile from your local current directory into Scratch on Myriad
-scp myfile ccxxxxx@legion.rc.ucl.ac.uk:~/Scratch/
+scp myfile ccxxxxx@myriad.rc.ucl.ac.uk:~/Scratch/
 ```

 This will do the reverse, copying from the remote machine to your local machine.
 (This is still run from your local machine).